inventree/inventree-docs/docs/report/build.md

 ## Build Order Report

-Custom build order reports may be generated against any given Build Order.
+Custom build order reports may be generated against any given [Build Order](../build/build.md).
 For example, build order reports can be used to generate work orders.

+### Build Filters

+A build order report template may define a set of filters against which [Build Order](../build/build.md) items are sorted.

 ### Context Variables